 In situations where the parent has informed the school of the absence there will be no SMS message sent.
-I encourage all parents to provide timely advice of absence via Skoolbag (Parent eForms), email or phone the school.
+I encourage all parents to provide timely advice of absence via Parent Portal, email or phone the school.

 Advantages of SMS Messaging